melissasedgwick/bookmark-manager/README.md

 As a user
 So I can only save real URLs
 I want to have my URLs validated before submitting

+As a user
+So I can add useful information to tags
+I want to be able to add comments to bookmarks

+As a user
+So that I can categorise my bookmarks
+I want to be able to add tags to my bookmarks
 ```

 ## How to Use ##